Soul food: Sauces and seasoning

-Culinary historian Michael Twitty, thinks enslaved African Americans likely influenced the creation of Old Bay Seasoning, saying, "It's not that African Americans necessarily invented it, but without us, the story is impossible."
+Culinary historian Michael Twitty thinks enslaved African Americans likely influenced the creation of Old Bay Seasoning, saying, "It's not that African Americans necessarily invented it, but without us, the story is impossible."
 In his travels to West Africa, Twitty observed how West Africans always add peppers, salt, and a hot condiment to their seafood dishes.
 Twitty believes enslaved West Africans were probably the first to put "kitchen pepper" on shellfish.
 In colonial America, kitchen pepper was a common kitchen spice blend that often included nutmeg, cloves, cinnamon, cardamom, allspice, ginger, black pepper, and mace.
 He notes that "there's always a peppery, salty kind of thing that you eat crustaceans with.
 It's always with a hot condiment—it's never just plain."
 Twitty believes that hundreds of years of cooking shellfish with kitchen pepper developed into the crab spice blends common in the Chesapeake Bay area when Gustav Brunn came to Baltimore.

-The founder of the Old Bay Seasoning company, Gustuv Brunn was a German Jewish immigrant who came to the United States in the 1930s with his family to flee Adolf Hitler's ascent to power.
+The founder of the Old Bay Seasoning company, Gustav Brunn, was a German Jewish immigrant who came to the United States in the 1930s with his family to flee Adolf Hitler's ascent to power.
 After Brunn arrived in Baltimore, he created his own seafood seasoning blend influenced by local seasoning recipes and called it Delicious Brand Shrimp and Crab Seasoning, but it was not popular with the locals.
 Brunn changed the name to Old Bay and sold a few pounds of Old Bay to a nearby seafood wholesaler.
 Word spread and over time it became a popular seasoning.
 Seafood dishes in soul food cuisine today will have Old Bay as the primary seasoning combined with other herbs and sauces to add robust flavor.